202 Milburnie Road Knightdale, NC 27545

 5. No GLASS!

 posted on the gate as well as these community-specific rules.
-Parents, please read these rules and make sure your kids are fully aware.
+Parents, please read these rules and make sure your kids are fully aware of each rule.
+It is the Parent or guardian’s responsibility to ensure that all participants under the age of 18 follow our pool rules.

 use permit in jeopardy.